noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/one_week_before.md

 ### Full instructions:

 1. Open this blank [NAQT Scoresheet](https://docs.google.com/spreadsheets/d/1wrjU6Fg-PKuR2B1MLvp_gAOluJyQvFy_EVPZMsd4Mq4/edit#gid=1305109048).
-1. Click on the File tab, then “Make a Copy”
+2. Click on the File tab, then “Make a Copy”
-1. Select the folder you want to save this copy to.
+3. Select the folder you want to save this copy to.
 I’d suggest making a new folder with the tournament name, if you haven’t already.
-1. Click “Make a Copy.”
+4. Click “Make a Copy.”
-1. Next, navigate to this new folder.
+5. Next, navigate to this new folder.
 Create a new sub-folder for each gameplay room.
 For example, if your tournament has five rounds of gameplay going on simultaneously, create five new folders.
-1. Rename each folder with the room number and the last name of the reader who will be staffing it.
+6. Rename each folder with the room number and the last name of the reader who will be staffing it.
 This will save you a lot of headache later!
 See below.
-1. **ADD IMAGE HERE**
+![name of the image][{{site.url}}/assets/Picture1.png]
-1. Open the score sheet.
+7. Open the score sheet.
-1. Fill out the red-highlighted cell next to the word “Event.”
+8. Fill out the red-highlighted cell next to the word “Event.”
 (For example, “NAQT SCT 2023 @UCF”)
-1. Right-click the tab titled “Scoresheet” at the bottom, and click “Duplicate.”
+9. Right-click the tab titled “Scoresheet” at the bottom, and click “Duplicate.”
-1. Do this for as many rounds of gameplay as you have on the schedule, plus two more in case of tiebreakers or final matches.
+10. Do this for as many rounds of gameplay as you have on the schedule, plus two more in case of tiebreakers or final matches.
 For example, if you’re playing a nine-game round robin, you should have a total of eleven tabs in this score sheet.
-1. Rename each tab “Round 1,” “Round 2,” etc. with the last two called “Final Round #1” and “Final Round #2”
+11. Rename each tab “Round 1,” “Round 2,” etc. with the last two called “Final Round #1” and “Final Round #2”
-1. On each tab, fill in the red-highlighted cell next to the word “Round.”
+12. On each tab, fill in the red-highlighted cell next to the word “Round.”
 Make sure that this number is the same as the title of the tab!
-1. You can leave the “Instructions” tab there for the score keeper’s reference.
+13. You can leave the “Instructions” tab there for the score keeper’s reference.
-1. Now go back to the Google Drive folder, right click this file, and click “Make a Copy.”
+14. Now go back to the Google Drive folder, right click this file, and click “Make a Copy.”
 Do this until you have one copy in each room folder.
-1. Click on the person icon in the Google Drive menu and add the volunteer’s emails.
+15. Click on the person icon in the Google Drive menu and add the volunteer’s emails.
 It will automatically notify them via email that they’ve been granted access.

 ## Update your reference page for the day of the tournament